surfergrl/scallywags/README.md

 ### User Stories

 The user stories are based on questions asked of the business owner.

-Questions asked:
+This can be found in the file user-intake.md [user-intake.md](/userintake.md)

 Resulting user profiles:
 - New potential customer who wants to research services